This topic provides an overview of Pivotal Web Services (PWS) security. For an overview of container security, see Container Security.

 As the image below shows, in a typical deployment of PWS, the components run on virtual machines (VMs) that exist within a VLAN.
 In this configuration, the only access points visible on a public network are a load balancer that maps to one or more PWS routers and, optionally, a NAT VM and a jumpbox.
 Because of the limited number of contact points with the public internet, the surface area for possible security vulnerabilities is minimized.

-Note: Pivotal recommends that you also install a NAT VM for outbound requests and a jumpbox to access the BOSH Director, though these access points are optional depending on your network configuration.
+Note: VMware recommends that you also install a NAT VM for outbound requests and a jumpbox to access the BOSH Director, though these access points are optional depending on your network configuration.

 All traffic from the public internet to the Cloud Controller and UAA happens over HTTPS.
 Inside the boundary of the system, components communicate over a publish-subscribe (pub-sub) message bus NATS, HTTP, and SSL/TLS.